-(a) 'No irr.' indicates that a location specific precipitation is obtained from the EFSA spatial data set (as these locations are not irrigated) (b) CEREALS_TOT includes the CAPRI crops barley, common wheat, durum wheat, oats, and rye
+(a) 'No irr.' indicates that a location specific precipitation is obtained from the EFSA spatial data set (as these locations are not irrigated)

 The order and number of crops in this list is binding (the crop number is part of the PERSAM transfer file).